 What do you like about working at Sellers Dorsey?

-I enjoy working/ interacting with my colleagues.
+I enjoy working and interacting with my colleagues.
 On all projects, everyone is professional, personable, and smart.
 It’s nice to come to work where everyone gives their all.
 Although I am growing in understanding the technical process of our work, I appreciate listening to my team’s conversation (especially subject matter experts) to think through strategies that are technical and political.

 How has your work changed?